TransviewLogistics/issue_reports/README.md

 # Issue Reports Gem

-Gem used to create tickets on ZenDesk from Issue Reports.
+Gem used to create tickets on ZenDesk from issue reports in a ruby on rails project.
+Uses S3 to upload a png for screenshots.

 # Usage